schuchert/schuchert.github.io/_posts/2018-07-18-GoSlowToBeFast.md

 consistently.

 My colleague and I did this for maybe 5 minutes.
-I did not give him the entire list above but a much shorter list of things to consdier.
+I did not give him the entire list above but a much shorter list of things to consider.
 We did this for about 5 minutes.
 Even 5 minutes of intentional practice like this can feel tiring as the practice encourages presence to the current moment, which takes effort.
 </aside>